wildonion/uniXerr/core/ayoub/coiniXerr/README.md

 # 💰 coiniXerr

-An Actor, p2p, Sharded TCP and RPC Based Design Pattern Runtime, Blockchain and Engine for uniXerr Cryptocurrency Coin, CRC20, CRC21 and CRC22 Smart Contract to Mint NFT and FT for Digital Assests inside uniXerr Protocol.
+An Actor, p2p, Sharded ZMQ Pub/Sub and RPC Based Design Pattern Runtime, Blockchain and Engine for uniXerr Cryptocurrency Coin, CRC20, CRC21 and CRC22 Smart Contract to Mint NFT and FT for Digital Assests inside uniXerr Protocol.

+### 📇 Notes

+* coiniXerr nodes communicate with each other through the ZMQ p2p pub/sub with the cap'n proto as the serialization protocol

+* coiniXerr nodes communicate with each other through the tokio TCP with borsh and serde as the serialization protocol

+* walleXerr communicates with coiniXerr nodes through the RPC stream with the cap'n proto as the serialization protocol

+* use `tcp_tx_emulator` method to send fake transactions to the coiniXerr nodes through the TCP Protocol

+* use `udp_tx_emulator` method to send fake transactions to the coiniXerr nodes through the UDP Protocol

+* use `rpc_tx_emulator` method to send fake transactions to the coiniXerr nodes through the RPC Protocol

 ### 📌 WIP